-The College's General Education Requirements and the Institutional Learning Outcomes provide associate degree graduates with the skills they need to succeed.
-The SLO Map-Program and Course Levels, which is attached to program documents, link outcomes at various levels, including course SLOs, program SLOs, and ILOs.
+The College's General Education Requirements, the Institutional Learning Outcomes provide associate degree graduates with the skills they need.
+The College ensures that faculty show how student learning outcomes are related general education courses, ILO, and SLO in GCC courses.